jason-kerney/blog/_posts/2021/2021-05-07-failed-retro.md

 ### Bad Behavior

-My friend an colleague Willem Larson identified some [retrospective smells](https://github.com/willemlarsen/retrospective-smells).
+My friend and colleague Willem Larson identified some [retrospective smells](https://github.com/willemlarsen/retrospective-smells).
 These are a useful tool for analyzing your own behavior.
-Look through them, and determine which behavior you are exibiting, and then ask your self why?
-My ques is that these behaviors are directly caused by your environment.
+Look through them, and determine which behavior you are exhibiting, and then ask yourself why?
+My guess is that these behaviors are directly caused by your environment.

 ### Bad Actor

-A bad actor, is an environment issue.
-If the person is honestly a bad actor why are they still employed?
+A bad actor is an environment issue.
+If the person is honestly a bad actor, why are they still employed?
 Why are they a bad actor?
-Very few people are actually intentionally bad actors, and if you have someone who is a bad actor during retrospectives, it is likely they are bad actors in other ways also.
+Very few people are intentionally bad actors, and if you have someone who is a bad actor during retrospectives, it is likely they are bad actors in other ways also.

-### Team Change.
+### Team Change

 This is also an environment issue, but one that is often overlooked.
 Every time team membership changes, a lot of unspoken things change.
 Unspoken roles on the team change, the very way the team communicates change.
 Things get overlooked, and new boundaries must be found.
 Any one of these things can cause a retrospective to fail.
 So don't forget that it takes a while to learn how to be a team again after a person leaves or joins a team.

 ### Despite Best Effort, Never Succeeded

 This one is both the most straight forward and the most difficult to solve.
 You see, retrospecting is a skill.
-Every skill takes time, effort and guidance to learn.
+Every skill takes time, effort, and guidance to learn.
 What makes it worse, is that _many_ agile frameworks think if you sprinkle some knowledge, like fairy dust, then anyone can facilitate a retrospective successfully.

 The desire to improve will do a lot, but sometimes you may need help to get started.
 There are two things that will help.
-The first is find someone with the expertise, to guide you. when looking ask questions about what makes a good facilitator?
+The first is find someone with the expertise to guide you.
+When looking, ask questions about what makes a good facilitator.
 Ignore everything said about retrospective activities, they are tools not solutions.
 Instead look to how they think about problem solving and how they can teach you to see problems that you don't recognize.

-The second, is start studying about human systems and learning.
+The second is start studying about human systems and learning.
 The combination of these things will garner insight and help you find your first success.

 ----